RESOURCES: Public style guides

-Here are links to some major public style guides, such as for the governments of Australia, EU, and the US, and the United Nations, as well as a smattering of conscious language guides.
-(Updated 22 February 2023)
+Here are links to some major public style guides in English, such as for the governments of Australia, EU, and the US, and the United Nations, as well as a smattering of conscious language guides.
+(Updated 7 May 2024)

 Style guides are incredibly useful to make sure everyone consistently handles specific types of elements in a manuscript.